Public Schools Athletic League: Early history

 Rowing was added in the spring of 1907, and several schools, mainly Commerce and Clinton, competed each Memorial Day in the Harlem Regatta.
 The schools had difficulty getting the use of shells, however, and in 1915 the PSAL withdrew sponsorship.
-In the 1909–10, lacrosse was added and after World War I golf, handball, fall rifle marksmanship, and ice hockey were added.
+In the 1909–10, lacrosse was added and, after World War I, golf, handball, fall rifle marksmanship, and ice hockey were added.

 Football was not a part of the league's program in its early years.
-The PSAL chose not sponsor football, because the intent of the league was to involve the average athlete in athletics, and football was considered a sport for athletic elites.
+The PSAL chose not to sponsor football, because the intent of the league was to involve the average athlete in athletics, and football was considered a sport for athletic elites.
 The Long Island, Metropolitan, and various borough leagues continued to run the football championships for a couple or so years.
-In the fall of 1905 the New York newspapers began crowning schools with the titular "Greater New York" championship in football.
+In the fall of 1905, the New York newspapers began crowning schools with the titular "Greater New York" championship in football.
 This procedure lasted until about the fall of 1913, when the number of football contenders made it impossible to schedule sufficient games to decide on one champion.
-Thereafter the newspapers contented themselves with crowning borough champions.
 Finally, the PSAL began sponsoring football competition by boroughs in the fall of 1919, but no official championships were recognized.
-The newspapers basically crowned the borough champions in football.
+The newspapers crowned the borough champions in football.

 The premier athletic powers in the league were spread over the boroughs and in the different sports.
 In the Bronx one of the premier powers was DeWitt Clinton, which took more than its share of trophies in the basketball, swimming, track and field, tennis, and football.
 In Manhattan was Stuyvesant, which rivaled Clinton in basketball, swimming, and track and field, and Commerce, which rivaled Clinton in basketball and football.
 Townsend Harris produced more than its share of swimming championships.

-In Brooklyn, Manual Training succeeded Long Island League alumnus Brooklyn Boys' as the borough's power, taking loads of titles in track and field, cross country, lacrosse, and soccer.
+In Brooklyn, Manual Training succeeded Long Island League alumnus Brooklyn Boys' as the borough's power.
 Another Long Island League alumnus, Erasmus Hall, emerged as a football and swimming power.
-In the 1920s New Utrecht became the premier power in track and field, taking most of the indoor and outdoor titles that decade.
-The school continued to dominate the sport well into the 1930s.
+In the 1920s, New Utrecht take most of the indoor and outdoor titles.

-Queens produced such powers as Jamaica (in ice hockey and rifle marksmanship), Richmond Hill (in golf), and Flushing (in cross country and track and field).
+Queens produced Jamaica (in ice hockey and rifle marksmanship), Richmond Hill (in golf), and Flushing (in cross country and track and field).
 Besides Clinton, the Bronx could boast of Morris, which dominated rifle marksmanship early on and took several national championships, and also did well in soccer and tennis.
 Evander Childs did well in golf, rifle, swimming, and tennis.
 On Staten Island (Richmond Borough), Curtis became a power in cross country, golf, and soccer.

-In the late 1920s and early 1930s new athletic powers came to the forefront, such as Jefferson, Textile, Brooklyn Technical High School, Monroe, and Madison.
+In the late 1920s and early 1930s, new athletic powers came, such as Jefferson, Textile, Brooklyn Technical High School, Monroe, and Madison.
 Handball and fencing were added to the league program.
 The Great Depression of the 1930s cut somewhat into the PSAL program, and some sports were discontinued.